birkin/bibjson_web_project/README.md

 ### notes

+- hitting the main url, i.e. `http://127.0.0.1/bib_ourl_api/` will redirect to an info page, i.e. `http://127.0.0.1/bib_ourl_api/` with a simple json response showing a 'documentation' link to this readme, as well as a 'message' string which is normally `ok`, but could alert users to new and/or deprecated features.

 - not reflected in this commit history is that this project is a speck on the shoulders of the great work done by [Ted Lawless](https://github.com/lawlesst) who created the [original bibjsontools](https://github.com/lawlesst/bibjsontools).